 The big question is “why do employees become disengaged with work?”
 The truth is that there are many reasons why an employee might stop engaging with their work or even become actively hostile to their employers.
 Some examples include:

-• Lack of Career Growth.
+- Lack of Career Growth.
 Not everyone wants to man a phone in a call center for the rest of their lives.
-A common reason that C2Perform’s users have cited for employee disengagement is that those employees felt there was a lack of career growth/progression opportunities in the organization.
+A common reason cited as a cause of employee disengagement is ta lack of career growth/progression opportunities in the organization.
 When professional growth stagnates, employees may decide to look elsewhere for career advancement or even just a change of pace from doing the same work every day.

 It should be noted that this list is far from comprehensive.
 We’ve heard many other reasons for employee disengagement from different sources.
 Some of them seemed relatively innocuous while others seemed too astounding to be true.